Donald Trump and antisemitism

 Trump states in the White House on August 20, 2019, "I think any Jewish people that vote for a Democrat, I think it shows either a total lack of knowledge or great disloyalty."

 Donald Trump, the 45th and 47th president of the United States, has a history of speech and actions that have been viewed by scholars, Jewish organizations, and the public as antisemitic or fostering a political climate that is hospitable to antisemites.
-President Trump has also been an outspoken critic of pro-Palestinian and anti-Israel sentiment in the United States, including on college campuses, which he characterizes as antisemitic, and has signed two executive orders to counter antisemitism and anti-Zionism.
-Critics have alleged that President Trump has views that are simultaneously pro-Israel and antisemitic. (e.g. Zionist antisemitism) Opinion polls of American Jews have found that a slight majority regard Trump as antisemitic and a large majority disapprove of his antisemitism policies.
+Trump has also been an outspoken critic of pro-Palestinian and anti-Israel sentiment in the United States, including on college campuses, which he characterizes as antisemitic, and has signed two executive orders to counter antisemitism and anti-Zionism.
+Critics have alleged that Trump has views that are simultaneously pro-Israel and antisemitic.
+Opinion polls of American Jews have found that a slight majority regard Trump as antisemitic and a large majority disapprove of his antisemitism policies.

 Accusations of antisemitism

 Antisemitic tropes and threats

-According to former Trump Plaza Hotel and Casino president John O'Donnell, in the 1990s Trump said "Black guys counting my money!
+According to former Trump Plaza Hotel and Casino president John O'Donnell, in the 1990s, Trump said, "Black guys counting my money!
 I hate it.
 The only kind of people I want counting my money are little short guys that wear yarmulkes every day."

 During Trump's 2016 campaign for president, The Times of Israel published a timeline of his antisemitic "controversies", including remarks he made to the Republican Jewish Coalition invoking tropes about Jews and money.
 In his first presidency, he was accused of espousing antisemitism on numerous occasions.
 In a speech at the Israeli-American Council in 2019, Trump referenced classic antisemitic tropes in his appeal to Jewish voters.
+Yair Rosenberg wrote in August 2019 for The Washington Post, "Trump believes all the anti-Semitic stereotypes about Jews.
+But he sees those traits as admirable."
+Rosenberg said this reflected that Trump is both antisemitic and philosemitic.

-Discourse around Trump's relationship with Judaism in America was revived later in his presidency.
+Discourse around Trump's relationship with Judaism in America was revived later in his first presidency.
 In October 2022, Trump called for American Jews to "appreciate Israel before it's too late", aligning with his past claims that American Jews no longer love Israel.

-The New York Times has accused the Trump campaign of using antisemitic imagery, tropes, and dog whistles in campaign emails, including references to George Soros conspiracy theories, images of money mixed with Stars of David, and terminology such as "globalists" and "cabal".
+The New York Times has accused the Trump administration of using antisemitic imagery, tropes, and dog whistles in campaign emails, including references to George Soros conspiracy theories, images of money mixed with Stars of David, and terminology such as "globalists" and "cabal".

 In a speech on July 3, 2025, Trump said, "Think of that: No death tax.
 No estate tax.
-No going to the banks and borrowing from, in some cases, a fine banker - and in some cases, Shylocks and bad people", invoking the trope of Jews as greedy moneylenders.
+No going to the banks and borrowing from, in some cases, a fine banker – and in some cases, Shylocks and bad people", invoking the trope of Jews as greedy moneylenders.